friemen/reactor/README.md

 **snapshot** -- Creates an a new event source from an existing event source that takes a value from another signal whenever an event occurs.

-**react-with** -- Subscribes a listener function to an event source.

 ### Functions applying to Signals